5. Money Talks: Cross-Ethnic Patronage and Ethnic Conflict in China *Presentation for PIPC 2018

 Abstract: In this paper we examine the long term historical legacy of interstate violence at the local level.
 Following the argument that individuals are sensitive to the cost of war, the conventional expectation is that individuals from communities that have experienced a high number of military casualties are less likely to approve the use of violence.
 We extend this logic to examine the effects of violence in the formation of political values, in particular examining the general disposition of individuals towards the use of force in international conflict.
 We also theorize how local context will alter the way the experience of violence will translate into particular dispositions.
 Specifically, we argue that the ‘culture of honour’ that characterizes the U.S. South is likely to decrease cost sensitivity to military loss and increase demands for retribution.
 To test this relationship, we survey 985 U.S. respondents sampled from Amazon Mechanical Turk.
 Results indicate the importance of both experiencing military casualties and the cultural context of that experience.
 Respondents socialized in the U.S. South score higher on a latent hawkishness scale relative to those from the non-South contingent on the number of post World War II military casualties from their home counties.

-Abstract: This paper lays out three stylized facts about Xinjiang's ethnic conflicts between the 1980s and the early 2000s.
-First, in contrast to the general pattern found in other cases, Uyghur dissidents were more likely to come from lower social classes.
-Second, a majority of political challengers tended to use terrorist attacks as their repertoire of contention.
-Third, Uyghur secessionist movements were inclined to use Islamic rhetoric to frame their claims.
-I argue that the extant literature provides insufficient answers for these revealed patterns.
-Instead, a state-centered theory, which highlights both state capacity and ruling strategy, offers a better explanation.
+Abstract: Recent quantitative studies on Xinjiang's ethnic conflict overwhelmingly examine macro-level structural conditions that lead to the outbreak of inter-ethnic conflict in the region.
+In contrast, this paper explores the micro-politics of conflict in Xinjiang.
+Based on rarely-used primary sources, it lays out three stylized facts of Xinjiang's ethnic conflict between the 1980s and the mid-2000s.
+First, unlike the pattern found in other cases, Uyghur dissidents were more likely to come from lower social class.
+Second, with regard to contentious repertoires, Uyghur dissidents tended to use terrorist attacks as their main strategy to challenge the Chinese state.
+Third, Uyghur nationalist organizations were inclined to use the Islamic rhetoric to frame their collective claims.
+I argue that a state-centered theory, which highlights both ruling strategy and state capacity, offers a coherent explanation for the micro-level dynamics of the Han-Uyghur conflict before the mid-2000s.